kitten/sweetsour/README.md

 - Creating a parser able to parse CSS including interpolations
 - Allowing optional runtime-only support i.e. using Sweetsour in the browser

-As opposed to other project which are fairly similar, like for instance PostCSS, ISTF allows the parser to leave markers for interpolations (typically JS / Babel AST) right inside of the rest of the CSS nodes.
+As opposed to other projects which are fairly similar, like for instance PostCSS, ISTF allows the parser to leave markers for interpolations (typically JS / Babel AST) right inside of the rest of the CSS nodes.
 The format also breaks CSS down even further than PostCSS, providing tokens for each